aimo84/Afloat/README.md

 # Afloat

-React Native frontend for an app for providing payday cash advances to American workers.
+React Native frontend for an app for providing payday cash advances.
 Visit [here](https://github.com/Joe-Connolly/Afloat-api) for the backend.
 This app was built as Dartmouth's two-term computer science capstone project.

 ## Architecture